galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 ## Read lengths vs Average read quality plot using dots

 This plot shows the distribution of fragment sizes according to the Qscore in the file which was analysed.
-In general, there is no link between read length and read quality but this representation allows to visualise both information into a single plot and detect possible aberration.
+In general, there is no link between read length and read quality but this representation allows to visualize both information into a single plot and detect possible aberrations.
 In runs with a lot of short reads the shorter reads are sometimes of lower quality than the rest.

 ![Read lengths vs Average read quality plot using dots](../../images/quality-control/LengthvsQualityScatterPlot_dot.png "Histogram of read length")